-Autoimmune Conditions are becoming more prevalent in our modern society, but diagnosis and treatment for some are still inconsistent, or lack research commitments.
+Autoimmune Conditions (like coeliac) are becoming more prevalent in our modern society, but diagnosis and treatment for some are still inconsistent, or lack research commitments.
 This needs to change, and to do that we need to increase awareness.

 September is PCOS awareness month – In the UK currently (according to the NHS) it is suspected that 1 in 5 women are affected, some are asymptomatic, but many suffer from varying symptoms from irregular or no periods, excessive hair growth, oily skin and acne, and weight gain, which can lead to type 2 diabetes and/or high cholesterol.

 One way we can increase awareness is to talk about it – so today I’m taking some time to talk to a good friend, Shannon White, who is a sufferer of PCOS, and has been managing her symptoms by doing her own research – and has in turn been supporting others who are also unable to get the advice, help, or in some cases just the diagnosis they need.

 Hello, I’m Shannon, 22 years old, from Durham.

 I work as a Community Carer – I’m passionate about assisting people to get the most out of their life and to feel as happy as they can be.
 I aim for days filled with jokes and laughter which is an essential part of care.
 Being a carer gives you a special type of reward and that feeling is unbeatable.

 I’m a cat lover, roller derby player, swimmer, baker and travel enthusiast in my personal time.

 It feels really positive to be taking part in a guest blog as it allows me to reflect on how much progress I’ve made and how many conclusions I’ve drawn – so really, thanks for having me!